univ-of-utah-marriott-library-apple/display_manager/README.md

 `$ display_manager.py brightness 1 all`

 Note: many displays do not support setting brightness automatically; this is most often the case with external monitors.
+If Display Manager cannot configure your display's brightness, see whether it can be set manually on the display's hardware.

 ### Underscan